Woodstock Union High School (Vermont)

 Woodstock Union High School (WUHS) is a mid-sized public secondary school located in Woodstock, Vermont, United States.
-As a member of the Windsor Central Unified Union School District, the school serves seven towns: Barnard, Bridgewater, Killington, Plymouth, Pomfret, Reading, and Woodstock.
+As a member of the Mountain Views Supervisory Union (formerly the Windsor Central Unified Union School District), the school serves seven towns: Barnard, Bridgewater, Killington, Plymouth, Pomfret, Reading, and Woodstock.
 In addition, WUHS receives tuition students from other surrounding towns such as Hartland, Ludlow, Pittsfield, Sharon, Stockbridge, and Weathersfield, among others.
 The institution is accredited by the New England Association of Schools and Colleges.
-Woodstock serves approximately 385 High School students and 190 Middle School students.
+Woodstock serves approximately 385 High School students and 190 Middle School students in grades 8 and 7.

 School history and overview

 Woodstock's first public high school opened January 16, 1854.
 This opening was less than a year after the town, at its annual meeting, had voted to build the school.
 The land, purchased in April 1853, was on a knoll below Linden Hill.
 The current high school, built in 1957, sits on approximately 40 acre of land along the Ottauquechee River just west of the village of West Woodstock on U.S. Route 4.
+In 2023 school and community members proposed that a new school building be built.

+Following the 2025 passage of Vermont Act 73, Mountain Views Board of Directors Chair Keri Bristow recommended that WUHS serve as a regional hub district.
+In a July 28, 2025 letter to community members, Bristow cited the school's strengths in offering AP courses as well as programming in the visual and performing arts, music, STEM, trade-career preparation, and CRAFT - Community and Climate Resilience through Agriculture, Forestry and Technology.

-The school is consistently recognized for its educational quality and in 2020 was listed by U.S. News & World Report as the third best school in the state.
+Woodstock Union High School is consistently recognized for its educational quality and in 2020 was listed by U.S. News & World Report as the third best school in the state.
+In 2025, Woodstock Union Middle School was named a "School of Distinction" by the Association for Middle Level Education.
+It was one of only 24 schools recognized nationwide "for their outstanding commitment to young adolescent education."
+2025 graduates attended schools including Dartmouth, West Point, and Yale.